Pradumnasaraf/OpenSource-API/README.md

 **Local Setup**

-You need to have Node.js installed and Mongo server on your localhost
+Prerequisites-  Node.js installed and a Mongo server on your localhost.

 Step 1: Copy `.env.example` to `.env`.